Dee-Techie/Cybersecurity-Portfolio/Write-Ups/Secure_Protocols.md

 ## 👨‍💻 Important Considerations
 - Some VPNs only provide access to private networks **without routing all Internet traffic**.
 - VPN **IP leaks** and **DNS leaks** can expose your real location—use leak tests to verify.
 - VPN usage is **illegal or restricted in some countries**; always check local laws before using VPNs, especially when traveling.
+- VPN ≠ Antivirus:** A VPN encrypts your traffic but doesn't protect you from malware, phishing, or other direct attacks on your device.
+It's one layer of defense in a comprehensive security strategy.

 ## **Types of VPNs:**
   - **Site-to-site VPN:** Connects entire networks (offices) together.